the full story

 Magna Cum Laude

-I am a member of the Association for Experiential Education.
+I am a member of the Association for Experiential Education and Association for Contextual Behavioral Science.

 I am in the process of obtaining certifications as a Clinical Adventure Therapist (CCAT) and Game to Grow Therapeutic Game Master.
 I also maintain a Wilderness First Responder certification in order to provide emergency care when facilitating therapy in areas far from advanced medical care.

-I am engaged in ongoing clinical supervision, case consultation, and post-graduate training on experiential therapy modalities, risk management and suicide prevention, family systems and adolescent mental health.
+I am engaged in ongoing case consultation and post-graduate training on experiential therapy modalities, risk management and suicide prevention, family systems and adolescent mental health.

 Most recently, I was a therapist at a private group practice.
-Before that, a program supervisor for an interdisciplinary intensive outpatient mental health program for youth, where I had started my post-graduate career as a child and family therapist.
+Before that, a program supervisor at an intensive outpatient mental health program for youth where I had started my post-graduate career as a child and family therapist.
 Through grad school, I worked as a crisis staff for unhoused adolescents.
-While I have had plenty of pointers directing my path here since I was a kid myself, my direct service work most clearly began in 2010 when I was given the opportunity to participate in youth programming in White Center, an under-resourced south Seattle neighborhood.
+While I have had plenty of pointers directing my path since I was a kid myself, my direct service work most clearly began in 2010 when I was given the opportunity to participate in youth programming in White Center, an under-resourced south Seattle neighborhood.

-While my passion remains in treating trauma experienced by adolescent girls and underserved youth communities, I have expanded my horizons to support all youth, young adults and families experiencing relational trauma, life transitions, depression or anxiety.
+While my passion remains in treating trauma experienced by adolescent girls and under-served youth communities, I have expanded my horizons to include care for youth, young adults and families in many walks of life.

 On a personal note

 My parents named me after Deanna Troi, the counselor aboard the USS-Enterprise in Star Trek.
 Ironically enough, in a family full of engineers and mathematicians, that's exactly what I became.
 I am a cisgender white woman and recognize that my lived experiences translate across all areas of my life, including my professional life.
-I don't believe in there being one "right" fit for anything in life, but do believe no one should have to settle for care where they don't feel accepted or seen.
-If that isn't with me for whatever reason, I have an amazing network of others doing equally awesome work.
+I don't believe in there being one "right" fit for anything in life, but do believe no one should have to settle for healthcare services where they don't feel accepted or seen.
+Whatever the reason may be, I want you to find what you are looking for and have an amazing network of others doing equally awesome work.
 I live and work on the lands of the Tulalip, Snohomish, Stillaguamish and Coast Salish peoples.
 As an adventure practitioner, I am also a deferential guest to the more-than-human rights that belongs to the natural world.
-When I am not working, I love to cook, read, game, climb, run, kayak, backpack, and pursue my personal quest of finding the best housemade chai this side of the Cascades.
+When I am not working, I love to cook, read, game, climb, run, kayak, backpack, and pursue my personal quest of finding the best house-made chai this side of the Cascades.